kilfour/QuickMGenerate/README.md

  - A nullable Enumeration is automatically detected and generated for object properties.

  - Passing in a non Enum type for T throws an ArgumentException.

+###Guids.
+Use `MGen.Guid()`.

+There is no overload.

+The default generator never generates Guid.Empty.

+Can be made to return `Guid?` using the `.Nullable()` extension.

+ - `Guid` is automatically detected and generated for object properties.

+ - `Guid?` is automatically detected and generated for object properties.

+###Shorts.
+Use `MGen.Short()`.

+The overload `MGen.Short(short min, short max)` generates a short higher or equal than min and lower than max.

+The default generator is (min = 1, max = 100).

+Can be made to return `short?` using the `.Nullable()` extension.

+ - `short` is automatically detected and generated for object properties.

+ - `short?` is automatically detected and generated for object properties.

+###TimeSpans.
+Use `MGen.TimeSpan()`.

+The overload `MGen.TimeSpan(int max)` generates a TimeSpan with Ticks higher or equal than 1 and lower than max.

+The default generator is (max = 1000).

+Can be made to return `TimeSpan?` using the `.Nullable()` extension.

+ - `TimeSpan` is automatically detected and generated for object properties.

+ - `TimeSpan?` is automatically detected and generated for object properties.